timvink/mkdocs-print-site-plugin/docs/options.md

 : Default is empty.
 Allows to specify a list of page source paths that should not be included in the print page.
 See [Do Not Print](how-to/do_not_print.md#ignoring-an-entire-page) for more info.
 `include`
 : Default is * to include the entire site.
 Allows to specify a list of page source paths that is then filtered by the exclude options to create a final list that should be included in the print page.
+`print_docs_dir`
+: Default is "" to use the site docs_dir.
+This can be set to a sub folder of the site docs_dir to set the root for print_site.